Parkinson’s Symptoms–Not Only A Movement Disorder

 Mindfulness-Based Stress Reduction has been taught to over 20,000 patients through the University of Massachusetts Medical Center, (see MBSR post) and people have improved in measures of mood, anxiety, stress, pain, self-efficacy, and self-confidence.
 Could mindfulness training, intentional personality changes, feedforward principles, movement programs and body-based therapies activate the motivation/reward/movement system and regulate dopamine circuits while they relieve non-motor symptoms?

-Research?
-Case study series using some of these combined approaches
+Treatments that use some of these combined approaches

 1 Idiopathic means no known cause: see Risk Factors in the middle of the post.